7.5 Documented Information | CONTROL OF DOCUMENTED INFORMATION

 Control of Documented Information AKA Document Control vs Control of Records | 7.5.2 Creating and updating

 Document control requires an approval process. (included in QMS Software like TQA Cloud).
 This approval process may vary between organizations and even within an organization for various document types.
 There are certain minimal commonalities between document control variations.
 Each document must be approved by management for suitability for its purpose within the management system.
 This applies to procedures, manuals, forms, drawings and so forth.
-Generally speaking the document should be approved by the quality manager or management representative or other equivalent title within the organization.
+Generally speaking, the document should be approved by the quality manager, management representative or other equivalent title within the organization.
 The document should also be reviewed by the department lead or manager related to that document’s purpose.
-For example an inspection document would need to be reviewed by our inspections manager or operations manager for suitability prior to approval within the management system as our quality manager may not be fully trained, or aware of nuances involved in this particular inspection method.
+For example, an inspection document would need to be reviewed by our inspections manager or operations manager for suitability prior to approval within the management system as our quality manager may not be fully trained, or aware of nuances involved in this particular inspection method.

 7.5.2 Creating and updating